alexyuly/ViewScript-Runtime/README.md

 Let to-dos be new list of `to-do item`

 Create <form> of `to-do item`
-  Content =
+  content =
   - <label>
-      Content =
+      content =
       - "New To-do:"
       - <input>
           name = "text"
           type = "text"
   - <button>
-      Content = "Add to list"
+      content = "Add to list"
       type = "submit"
   On submit
     To-dos: push new `to-do item`
-      Text = it.data.text
+      text = it.data.text

 Create <ul>
-  Content = to-dos: map to view
+  content = to-dos: map to view

 ```